 Nigel Ward: I just want to talk a little bit about the why's to begin with.
 Why invest time and money in this space.
+You've yielded to me, haven't you?
 I'm going to do some work on the foundations, and I'll explain why I want to do that early.

 Nigel Ward: I want to talk about different types of performance management.
 Litigating to the reinforcing performance management.
 The positive stuff.
 Then we'll talk about the remedial side, the negative stuff.

-Nigel Ward: I'm keen to cover the technical stuff as well.
+Nigel Ward: Keen to cover the technical stuff as well.
 We've got a lot of people in the audience who really want to go through that technical side.
 Then we'll wrap up looking as the must-dos.
 The things you've really, really got to get right.

 Nigel Ward: The second one I see a lot of failings with at the moment is delegation.
 I don't just mean senior executive delegation, but actually sitting down ...
 I sat down recently with some shift crews.
 I said to them, "Well, what are you allowed to do?
 What aren't you allowed to do?"
 They were kind of dumbfounded by the question.
 They didn't quite understand how to answer it.
 You got a lot of people saying to me, "Well, I think we're allowed to do so and so."
 Or, "I think if we want to do this, we going to have to talk to the shift supervisor."

 Nigel Ward: The next one is making sure people understand what the delegation authorities are.
 What decision-making authority people have got.
 That's number of my foundations.